The Importance of Online Reputation Management for Small Businesses

 Here’s what we recommend:

-- Use website builders to create a branded site with logo design, typography, and images, and keep an eye on your site’s activity, bounce rates, etc. Often times your website is your first impression, and if your website can’t create an immediate sense of ‘you’ve come to the right place’, visitors will leave with a negative view of your company.
+- Use website builders to create a branded site with logo design (not sure where to start?
+Here's some free online logos to get you started), typography, and images, and keep an eye on your site’s activity, bounce rates, etc. Often times your website is your first impression, and if your website can’t create an immediate sense of ‘you’ve come to the right place’, visitors will leave with a negative view of your company.
 It’s imperative you track visitors’ behavior and tweak your website based on their activity.

 - Use SEO tools to check your brand authority score, audience reach, and rankings.
 You can also use them to plan content and to compare your content scores to your competitors’.